 Figure 2: Call to an inbound roamer

 Figure 2 shows the main steps involved in order to reach the inbound roamer and for each call leg, the calling party number (CgPn) and called party number (CdPn) are indicated.
 On the basis of the called Mobile Subscriber ISDN number (MSISDN), the call originating in a mobile or fixed network in Country A is routed towards the Gateway Mobile Switching Centre (GMSC) of the called party’s subscription network in Country B (Step 1a or Step 1b respectively).
 Before proceeding with the call set-up, the GMSC then sends a Send Routing Information (SRI) query for the called MSISDN to the HLR (Step 2).
-The HLR then sends a Provide Roaming Number (PRN) request, including the International Mobile Subscriber Identity IMSI associated with the called MSISDN, to the Mobile Switching Centre/Visitor Location Register (MSC/VLR) in the roaming network in Country A (Step 3).
+The HLR then sends a Provide Roaming Number (PRN) request, including the International Mobile Subscriber Identity (IMSI) associated with the called MSISDN, to the Mobile Switching Centre/Visitor Location Register (MSC/VLR) in the roaming network in Country A (Step 3).
 The MSC/VLR responds to the HLR and includes the Mobile Subscriber Roaming Number (MSRN) in the response (Step 4).
 The MSRN would be a national mobile number from a numbering block assigned to the roaming network operator in Country A. The HLR would send the MSRN to the GMSC in the SRI (Step 5).
 The GMSC then uses the MSRN to route the call towards the MSC/VLR of the roaming network in Country A (Step 6).
 In turn, the MSC/VLR of the roaming network makes use of a Temporary Mobile Subscriber Identity (TMSI) to terminate the call towards the inbound roamer, thus ensuring the subscriber’s confidentiality (Step 7).

 In order not to impact legitimate voice calls as described in this scenario, operators should not block, or suppress the CLI of incoming international voice calls where the called party number (B-number) for the call is a national mobile number assigned for use as an MSRN.
 This measure requires that operators that operate international network interfaces and therefore directly handle incoming international voice calls are to be informed of the national numbering sub-blocks used by mobile network operators for MSRNs.